Connect with others who understand.

 Plaque Psoriasis

-Plaque psoriasis is the most common type of psoriasis, as it makes up 80 percent of psoriasis cases.
-It typically affects the elbows, knees, back, and scalp but may appear elsewhere.
-Common symptoms of plaque psoriasis include patches (or plaques) of thick, discolored, inflamed skin that can crack or bleed easily.
-Plaques are often covered with white or silver scales.
-Plaques cause intense itching, burning, and soreness.
-It’s important to know that plaques and other skin symptoms may vary with different skin colors.
-Plaques can appear brown, purple, or gray on darker skin and red or pink on lighter skin.
+Plaque psoriasis (also called psoriasis vulgaris) is the most common type — it makes up 80 percent of all psoriasis cases.
+This type typically affects the elbows, knees, back, and scalp but may appear elsewhere.
+Common symptoms include patches (or plaques) of thick, discolored, inflamed skin that can crack or bleed easily.
+Plaques are often covered with white or silver scales and can cause intense itching, burning, and soreness.

 Learn more about plaque psoriasis.